Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

    :align: center
    :target: ../../_images/Kits/hardware_hacking_smoke_detector_soldered_closed_1200.jpg

-At the end we can thest the hardware setup.
+At the end we can test the hardware setup.
 We trigger the test button and can use the Brick Viewer to see the reaction of the LED.
-If we do not see anything our wires are most likely reversed.
-So change the polarity.
+If nothing shows up in the Brick Viewer the wires are most likely reversed.
+In this case you have to change the polarity (switch VIN and GND).